DanielThomas/dotfiles/README.md

 - Set `zsh` as your default shell: `chsh -s /bin/zsh`
 - Optionally, use Homebew to install the latest zsh and use `/usr/local/bin/zsh`.
 In this case, you need to add this path to `/etc/shells` before running `chsh`
-- Use Terminal for installation.
-Fonts, color schemes and preferences lists are automatically installed, and iTerm2 will overwrite the new settings on exit
+- Install iTerm 2 from http://iterm2.com/, but use Terminal for installation.
+Fonts, colour schemes and preferences lists are automatically installed, and iTerm2 will overwrite the new settings on exit
+-- Alternatively, configure the terminal of your choosing with the 'Monaco for Powerline' font and the Solarized colour scheme

 ## Install ##